I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ndis/ns-ndis-_net_buffer_list.md

        set the NDIS_NBL_FLAGS_IS_IPV4 flag or the NDIS_NBL_FLAGS_IS_IPV6 flag.

 #### NDIS_NBL_FLAGS_IS_LOOPBACK_PACKET

 All of the packets that are associated with this NET_BUFFER_LIST structure are loopback
        packets.

+If the header-data split provider does not split the associated Ethernet frame, the miniport driver
+     must indicate the NET_BUFFER_LIST structure with the following flags cleared:

 #### NDIS_NBL_FLAGS_HD_SPLIT

 The header and data are split in all of the Ethernet frames that are associated with this
        NET_BUFFER_LIST structure.

 #### NDIS_NBL_FLAGS_SPLIT_AT_UPPER_LAYER_PROTOCOL_HEADER